 Society might try to escalate human beings as higher intellect entities with the right to choose our lifestyle.
 And we certainly do choose to live alone, albeit typically due to historical events causing us to run away from what we’ve wanted in the past.
 I can certainly understand the behavior of failing in past relationships causing all manner of mental blocks to avoid the same pain in future partnerships.

 Yet, if we look at it that failure is simply life lessons to help us understand and grow, then we all should be forging ahead to better ourselves to find what we seek.

 And what might have happened in the past with one person will almost certainly never happen the same way with another person – providing you’re also willing to modify your own outlook on life and people around you.

-Habit and familiarity tends to make us always select what we know – which is usually why we leave one relationship and wind up in a relationship with the same type of person.
+Habit and familiarity tend to make us always select what we know – which is usually why we leave one relationship and wind up in a relationship with the same type of person.

 Does the average person think why that is – the vast majority of us don’t, do we?

 We’re also self-centered whether we can admit it or not.
-In a relationship, sharing of your life with another person is critically important.
+In a relationship, sharing your life with another person is critically important.